Chihuahua: Dog Breed Profile and Information

 Your Chihuahua must be regularly exercised.
 The size of a chihuahua shouldn’t rule out the need for regular exercise.

-Be conscious when walking your Chihuahua, mainly because they can become aggressive toward larger breeds if not correctly exposed.
+Be conscious when walking your Chihuahua because they can become aggressive toward larger breeds if not correctly exposed.

-The best thing to do when this happens is to remove your dog to avoid dangerous conflict.
+When this happens, the best thing to do is to remove your dog to avoid dangerous conflict.

 While some chihuahuas don’t mind being dressed up, others get uncomfortable, so be mindful.

-They socialize best with other chihuahuas than other dog breeds.
-This means chihuahuas may not do well in homes with a variety of dogs.
+They socialize better with other chihuahuas than with other dog breeds.
+This means chihuahuas may not do well in homes with various dogs.

 Chihuahuas can make great house pets when handled and raised correctly.
 Mind you, not all chihuahuas will naturally get along with kids.

-However, they can be socialized and trained to be able to tolerate children.
+However, they can be socialized and trained to tolerate children.

 Common Health Problems